o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/sync-graph.md

 To gather these inputs, the example adds [Input](/docs/user-guide/components/reference/gameplay/input/) components to the robot entity and to the gun entity.

-To use the Input component, you must enable the [Input Management Framework](/docs/user-guide/gems/reference/input) gem and the [Starting Point Input](/docs/user-guide/gems/reference/input/starting-point-input) gem for your project.
-The Input Management Framework converts input to user-defined gameplay events.
-The Starting Point Input gem interprets hardware input and converts it into input events such as `pressed`, `released`, and `held`.
+To use the Input component, you must enable the [Starting Point Input](/docs/user-guide/gems/reference/input/starting-point-input) Gem for your project.
+The Starting Point Input Gem interprets hardware input and converts it into input events such as `pressed`, `released`, and `held`.

 Each Input component references an `.inputbindings` file.
 An `.inputbindings` file binds a set of inputs to an event.
 These inputs can come from sources like a mouse, keyboard, or game controller.
 You can use the **Input Bindings Editor** in O3DE Editor to create an input bindings file.
 For more information, see [Working with the Input Component](/docs/user-guide/interactivity/input/working-with-the-input-component).